lprez/FWGL/README.md

 FWGL
 ====

-Note: all the code about rendering will soon be moved to [Ombra](https://github.com/ziocroc/Ombra).
+Note: all the code about rendering has been moved to [Ombra](https://github.com/ziocroc/Ombra).
+Now FWGL is independent from the render engine.

 ![FWGL](http://i.imgur.com/kWUvBCE.png)